This training is taught in English.

 - Why conducting regular security awareness initiatives is crucial and how to put them together

 This course is also the first module in a unique programme intended to lead to formal CISO certification.
-To check out later modules, download this file: Certified CISO – Security Governance and Compliance_modules
+To check out other modules, download this file: CISO Brochure download.

 Who is the Certified CISO programme’s ‘Security Governance & Compliance’ module intended for?
 This module targets cybersecurity officers, managers and other security professionals tasked with crafting a companywide information security upgrade strategy.
 Those working in risk management and/or conducting security-related audits could also benefit from this course.